uxlfoundation/open-source-working-group/project-infrastructure/project-ci-documentation.md

 Currently internal Intel CI validation is required for code verification.
 Intel employees can start internal CI with comment "/intelci: run" and corresponding CI would be triggered.
-It's not possible to access logs without access to Intel network
+It's not possible to view these logs without access to Intel network

-Migration to public validation is possible but would require more x86 systems available in public - currently public validation covers only ~20% of validation scopes
+Migration to public validation is possible but will require more x86 systems available in public - currently public validation covers a small subset of validation scopes that we are planning to expand

 | Instruction set architecture | Hardware Vendor | Processor Type | Operating System |
 | --- | --- | --- | --- |